 - Emergency contraception (Ella)

-As mentioned above, insurance plans must cover at least one type of birth control in each of the methods listed above for free, but for some methods, notably oral contraceptives, more than a hundred different versions are available.
-In theory, a plan could comply with the law by covering just one option in each oral contraceptive method (combined birth control pill, progestin only, extended/continuous use).
+As mentioned above, insurance plans must cover at least one type of birth control in each of the methods for free, but for some methods, notably oral contraceptives, more than a hundred different versions are available.
+In theory, a plan could comply with the law by covering just one option in each oral contraceptive method (combined birth control pill, progestin-only, extended/continuous use).